Comparison of Generative Learning Methods for Turbulence Surrogates: Methodology

 We can do one better and give the forms of $\tilde{\mu}_t(x_t, x_0)$ and $\tilde{\beta}_t$.
 The full derivation can be found in \cite{kong2021diffwaveversatile},

 with the following definitions

 We can model this with the generative forward process

 and make the choice that $\Sigma_\theta(x_t, t) = \sigma_t^2 I$.
 We are finally ready to derive the ELBO, as we did with the VAE.
-Inserting into the minimisation problem \ref{eq:ddpm_loss}, and noting that the form of the term in inside the sum can be written \cite{kong2021diffwaveversatile, sohldickstein2015deep, ho2020denoising}
+Inserting into the minimization problem \ref{eq:ddpm_loss}, and noting that the form of the term in inside the sum can be written \cite{kong2021diffwaveversatile, sohldickstein2015deep, ho2020denoising}

 for some $C$ independent of the parameters $\theta$.
-By itself, this is suitable for optimisation, but we can go one step further, using the reparameterisation trick mentioned in \ref{subsec:vae} \cite{kingma2013}.
-We separate the noise from the data to give
+By itself, this is suitable for optimization, but we can go one step further, using the reparameterization trick mentioned in \ref{subsec:vae} \cite{kingma2013}.
+We separate the noise from the data to get

 where $\epsilon$ is distributed with a standard unit (multi-dimensional) normal.
 It turns out that predicting $\epsilon$ leads to better results.
 Finally, we get